West7780/RaceConsole/README.md

  * User settings menu
  * Support for multiple lanes
  * Develop a through setup guide, include list of suggested sensors and wiring schematics
+ * Ability to Record and Replay races (Suggested by u/Koppis)
  * and much more...

  ### A note to those looking to contribute